defcast/defcast.github.io/_posts/2018-01-02-ads-b-part-one.markdown

 `Prediction` can be taken another step further by collecting telemetry from the entire flight as well as prior flights to identify patterns for use in antenna alignment.

-Displaying whether an aircraft is `climbing`, `level`, or `descending` can be displayed based on the rate of ascent/descent in addition to current altitude for assisting operators who may be intimidated or overwhelmed with the amount of information on a screen and would benefit from seeing data in simple terms.
+Showing whether an aircraft is `climbing`, `level`, or `descending` can be displayed based on the rate of ascent/descent in addition to current altitude for assisting operators who may be intimidated or overwhelmed with the amount of information on a screen and would benefit from seeing data in simple terms.
 This can be applied to many other things too.

 The following data is provided through ADS-B: